Things to Do at University: The Student Bucket List

 Every university city has its own sacred late-night food institution.
 Finding it, knowing it, and defending it is a legitimate part of understanding your university.

-The nights you didn't plan
+The nights you did not plan

 The best nights out rarely were.
 A spontaneous decision at 9pm, a route that went unexpectedly.
 Leave room in your social life for these.